DUNE/lblpwgtools/CAFAna/README.md

 ## Examples

-Once CAFAna is built and the environment setup, proceed to run an example scripts doing:
+Once CAFAna is built and the environment setup, proceed to run an example script:
 ```
 cafe -l 10 tute/demo0b.C
 ```
 The `-l` option limits the number of files read by the script so you can obtain plots faster.
 See other options with `cafe --help`.

-The three example scripts have the following content:
+The three example scripts in the `tute` directory have the following content:

 ### demo0b
 Basic distributions in 1D and 2D of variables from the ` SRCommonRecoBranch`.